dankreiger/notes/README.md

 [![graph](./graph_ungrouped.png)](./graph_ungrouped.png)

-Note:
+## Note

 There are more connections between apps and libs containers than are actually existing at runtime.
-The lines also should type-only compile time imports.
+The lines between components also show type-only compile time imports.
 It would be nice if nx could generate a diagram of the runtime connections (I think they are working on it).

 A lot of these cannot be put into a separate repo since the types are declared via `typeof` on a runtime import.
 TRPC especially requires that you use `typeof` on runtime code to extract much more specific types than you can get from standalone type declarations.

 ## TODO

-- Add i18n routing into Next.js app
 - Write out e2e / integration tests
 - Add perf checks / code coverage to CI/CD
+- Make audio player a bit nicer looking

 ## Observations